 You’ll also want to have two forms of identification available (driver’s license, Social Security card, passport, etc.) and full information about your current and former addresses.
 You may also be required to show the vehicle to the lender, so ask whether you need to drive the car to the meeting.

 Each lender’s evaluation process is a little different, but you can expect to see a rate chart similar to this one from Navy Federal Credit Union:

-The interest rate offer that you’ll receive will be based on where you fall on the lender’s scale for things like creditworthiness, total amount of money borrowed, age of the vehicle and term of the new loan.
+The interest rate offer that you’ll receive will be based on where you fall on the lender’s scale for things like creditworthiness, the total amount of money borrowed, age of the vehicle and the term of the new loan.

 Step 4: Run the Numbers and Make a Decision